HumanCellAtlas/lira/kubernetes/README.md

 Deploy and use new tls secret:
 To obtain a new certificate, see [HumanCellAtlas/secondary-analysis/certs/README.md](https://github.com/HumanCellAtlas/secondary-analysis/blob/master/certs/README.md).
 Once you've obtained the new certificate, follow the instructions below.
-1. `bash populate-tls-secret.sh hca-tls-secret-yyyy-mm-dd /path/to/local/certs`
+1. `bash populate-tls-secret.sh hca-tls-secret /path/to/local/certs`.
+The script will append the date and time to the secret name you provide.
 2. Edit listener-ingress.yaml to use new secret
-3. `kubectl apply -f listener-ingress.yaml`
+3. `kubectl apply -f listener-ingress.yaml`.
-4. Test: `curl https://pipelines.[env].data.humancellatlas.org` and `kubectl describe ingress listener` for detailed status.
-Expect to get 502 errors for ~15 minutes while things update.
+4. In your browser, try navigating to https://pipelines.[env].data.humancellatlas.org/health and then checking the certificate expiry date (click on the lock in the address bar in Chrome).
+If the ingress doesn't start using the new certificate you might need to add or modify an annotation in the ingress yaml, then `kubectl apply -f listener-ingress.yaml` to force it to refresh.
+(This can be any annotation you like --it's sole purpose is to get GKE to notice that the yaml file has changed and requires updating the load balancer).
+You can do `kubectl describe ingress listener` to get detailed status.
+The update should not cause any downtime.

 Check the status of new deployment:
 1. Get all pods: `kubectl get pods`